Congress appoints coordinators for 539 Lok Sabha seats

-New Delhi: The Congress on Sunday released a list of coordinators for 539 Lok Sabha constituencies who will assess the political situation in their respective areas and give feedback to the leadership for seat-sharing talks in the INDIA bloc.
+New Delhi, Jan 7 (PTI) The Congress on Sunday released a list of coordinators for 539 Lok Sabha constituencies who will assess the political situation in their respective areas and give feedback to the leadership.

 The announcement comes as the principal opposition party steps up preparations for the Lok Sabha polls.

+He said leaders of INDIA parties would take a decision within 10-15 days on the allocation of posts in the opposition bloc, remarks that came amid speculation that the alliance could pick a convener ahead of the Lok Sabha elections.

-Congress President Kharge has approved the proposal for the appointment of Parliament constituency-wise coordinators for the upcoming General elections with immediate effect, a statement said along with the list of coordinators in 539 constituencies.
+Congress president Kharge has approved the proposal for the appointment of parliamentary constituency-wise coordinators for the upcoming General elections with immediate effect, a statement said along with the list of coordinators in 539 constituencies.

 The Congress' five-member committee on seat-sharing - which has Mukul Wasnik as convener and senior leaders Ashok Gehlot and Bhupesh Baghel among members - has already held internal consultations with state Congress chiefs and handed over its findings to party chief Kharge.

-In another development, the Congress also constituted the Pradesh Election Committee of Assam Pradesh Congress Committee with Bhupen Borah as its chairman and Debabrata Saikia as vice chairman.
+In another development, the Congress also constituted the Pradesh Election Committee of Assam with Bhupen Borah as its chairman and Debabrata Saikia as vice chairman.

 The Congress also appointed six vice presidents, seven general secretaries and 19 secretaries to the Tripura Pradesh Congress Committee.